 Is Portugal good for digital nomads?

 Portugal is a great place for digital nomads.
-Digital nomads seeking an excellent climate, many things to do, and very good coworking spaces where you can meet fellow workers, will find that Portugal is a great place to work and live.
-Indeed the digital nomad community in the country is pretty well established, and Portugal’s Digital Nomad Visa is a very attractive option for remote workers and entrepreneurs.
+If you’re a remote worker seeking an excellent climate, life in a country with a developed economy, many things to do, and good co-working spaces where you can meet fellow workers, you’ll find Portugal is a great place to work and live.

 Does Portugal have a digital nomad visa?

-Yes, the new Portugal Digital Nomad Visa is for remote workers that are looking to work remotely from Portugal.
-It was launched on 30 October 2022 by the Portuguese government.
-The requirements for the new official Digital Nomad Visa are that the individual needs to make four times the national minimum wage to live and work in the country, which amounts to around €3,280 per month.
+The requirements for the new official Digital Nomad Visa, the individual needs to make four times the Portuguese minimum wage to live and work in the country, which amounts to around €3,280 per month.

 How do I become a digital nomad in Portugal?

 From 30 October 2022, the Digital Nomad Visa allows individuals to live and work in Portugal.
-To apply for the Digital Nomad Visa, individuals must make four times the national minimum wage, which amounts to around €3,280 per month.
+To apply for Portugal’s Digital Nomad Visa, individuals must make four times the national minimum wage, which amounts to around €3,280 per month.
 There are two categories; the first is a temporary residency permit valid for up to a year, while the second is a Portugal residency visa that can be renewed for up to five years.

 Where do digital nomads live in Portugal?